luizeduardotesta/luizeduardotesta/README.md

-### Hey Guys👋
+### Hey Everyone! 👋

 I'm Luiz.

-35y.

-I'm starting a new path in my life learning Programming.

-I started learning Web development with Elixir/Phoenix, but I'm always learning new things to improve myself.
-Pronouns: He/Him.

-Funfacts: I like some nerd things, like Star Wars, Anime and Videogames. :)
+I'm 38 years young!

+I'm on a journey of self-discovery through programming, constantly evolving and embracing new technologies.
+Currently, I'm at QA.Coders Academy, where I'm honing my skills in manual and automated testing of APIs and web applications using tools like Postman, Robot, Ruby, Cucumber, and Playwright.

+Fun facts: I have a soft spot for all things nerdy—be it Star Wars, Anime, or video games. 🎮

+Feel free to reach out for a chat or collaboration.
+Let's code and explore the wonders of technology together!